7 Debt Collection Tips for Small Businesses

 3. Put your policy in writing

 Write down the collection policy and give a reference, including your invoice payment terms and late fees on customer documents and invoices.

 4. Do monthly reviews and checks

-If you do monthly controls and check if your customers and clients are paying you in time you will avoid collection issues.
+If you do monthly controls and check if your customers are paying you in time, you will avoid collection issues.
 There will be notice on non-payments and further steps can be taken.

 5. Send a reminder

 If you don’t receive money by the due date, send a collection letter.
 Always save copies of collection documents for your records.
-Send reminders periodically with all the information a customer needs to pay you.
+Send reminders periodically with all the information that a customer needs to pay you.